MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ---
 title: Deploy an Azure virtual machine from Go
-description: Deploy a virutal machine using the Azure SDK for Go.
+description: Deploy a virtual machine using the Azure SDK for Go.
 author: sptramer
 ms.author: sttramer
 manager: carmonm